Admin Performance

 5. Monitor Heartbeat frequency — In DevTools, watch the Network tab for 60 seconds.
 Count how many admin-ajax.php requests fire.
 Each one is a full PHP request.

-How to Speed Up WordPress Admin Dashboard
+How to Speed Up a Slow WordPress Dashboard

 Reduce Heartbeat Frequency